ArcCdr/changedetection-ext/DISTRIBUTION.md

 5. Click "Load unpacked" and select the extracted folder
 6. The extension will appear in your toolbar

-#### For Firefox:
-1. Download `changedetection-extension-firefox-v1.0.0.zip`
-2. Open Firefox and go to `about:debugging`
-3. Click "This Firefox"
-4. Click "Load Temporary Add-on"
-5. Select the ZIP file directly (don't extract)
-6. The extension will appear in your toolbar

-### Option 3: Firefox Add-ons (AMO)
-1. Upload `changedetection-extension-firefox-v1.0.0.zip` to Firefox Add-ons
-2. Go through Mozilla's review process
-3. Users can install from AMO

-### Option 4: Enterprise/Private Distribution
+### Option 3: Enterprise/Private Distribution
-- Distribute the ZIP files directly to users
+- Distribute the ZIP file directly to users
 - Use enterprise policies to auto-install
 - Host on your own servers with update mechanisms